 But then in 1644, the Manchu invaded China from the north and started the Qing Dynasty.
 With the war going on, China didn’t export any porcelain for a while.
 Europeans were upset about it.
 Some of them bought Japanese porcelain instead, but it wasn’t the same.
 Anne of Austria and her finance minister, Colbert, decided that it was a bad idea to depend on other countries for stuff.
 They started to make things in France instead: tapestries at Beauvais and the Gobelins, glass, iron tools, and wool cloth.

 The Little Ice Age

 But most people in France still got their food by farming, and farming was difficult all through the 1600s because of the Little Ice Age.
-Many people worked hard and went hungry, so even with colonization people weren’t doing so well.
+In the Early modern economy, many people worked hard and went hungry, so even with colonization people weren’t doing so well.

 Did you find out what you wanted to know about the Early Modern economy in Europe?
 Let us know in the comments!